St. Peter Parish Roast Coffee

 • 12 oz. bag of St. Peter's Parish Roast

-• Tasty gift idea for a Catholic coffee lover
+• Perfect for a Catholic coffee lover

 • Premium Medium Roast coffee, roasted in-house